 But we did like his self-effacing follow-up to assisting Harry Winks’ late winner against Fulham in a rare Premier League appearance.

 — GK NKoudou ⚡️ (@gknkoudou) January 20, 2019

 Given it was Daniel Levy who decided Spurs should sign Clarke from Leeds, there’s an argument to say he shouldn’t even be on this list.

-Either way, he cost £10million, was not wanted by Pochettino – at least initially – and is yet to play a single minute of league football this season despite remaining at Leeds on loan, presumably to build up his first-team experience.
+Either way, he cost £10million, was not wanted by Pochettino – at least initially – and is yet to play a single minute of league football for Spurs.

 In 2015, Yedlin arrived at Tottenham as a very fast, young player who lacked the technical and tactical qualities to really shine at the highest level of the game.